Guiding principles are self-support and equal opportunity.

 - Visitation by spectators (friends, family) is OK if they are local to the route, the visit is near town/services and the visit is short.
 No pacers!

-For the full Arizona Trail Race the following rule is STRICTLY ENFORCED:
+For the full Arizona Trail 800 the following rule is STRICTLY ENFORCED:

 * You must carry your disassembled bike from the south to north rim of the Grand Canyon.
 Absolutely no riding or pushing (rolling) of the bicycle is allowed.

-* If you are caught rolling or pushing your bike you will be disqualified and banned from all future events.
+* If you are caught rolling or pushing your bike you will be disqualified and banned from all future events and reported to the National Park Service at the Grand Canyon.
 No exceptions.

 Being a Good Citizen

-Beyond all ideals of self-support and equal opportunity, the most important ‘rules’ have to do with being a responsible citizen, and thinking about the reprecussionsof your actions.
+Beyond all ideals of self-support and equal opportunity, the most important ‘rules’ have to do with being a responsible citizen, and thinking about the repercussions of your actions.
 Obeying the law and following these guidelines are FAR more important:

 – Practice strict Leave No Trace (LNT) ethics.
 See: lnt.org Just because an imaginary clock is running doesn’t mean you can cut corners.